SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 You may be an experienced Program Chair, in which case much of the advice on this page may already be familiar to you.
-Nevertheless, even experienced chairs sometimes forget some important points, so please at least skim this page, paying particular attention to the following:
+Nevertheless, even experienced chairs sometimes forget some important points, so please at least skim the rest of this page and the following others:

 - SIGPLAN's [conference policies](https://docs.google.com/document/d/1w5T6bGmUO-8vjHSHpwegkpyFzYypi9HcheUxMTjo-Jw/edit?usp=sharing_)
 - SIGPLAN's [conference submission review policy](/Resources/Policies/Review)